 Monday, August 19, 2013

-San Diego (August 19, 2013) – Today University of San Diego (USD) School of Law Professor Donald Dripps commented on a U.S. News & World Report article that explores the legality of detaining individuals suspected of carrying classified information through American airports.
+San Diego (August 19, 2013) - Today University of San Diego (USD) School of Law Professor Donald Dripps commented in a U.S. News & World Report article that explores the legality of detaining individuals suspected of carrying classified information through American airports.

 On Sunday, British police detained David Miranda, Guardian reporter Glenn Greenwald's partner, at a London airport for nine hours and seized various electronics in an apparent effort to repossess information shared by NSA whistleblower Edward Snowden.